mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

 = 0.6.0 =
-* Review for WordPress 5.5.1 + Renting module improvements
+* Review for WordPress 5.5.1 + Renting module improvements + IT|FR|DE engine translations

 = 0.5.25 =
 * Fix: Activities payment with only one payment method and countries selector